-5 Causes of Back Pain From Car Accident Injuries
+5 Causes of Back Pain Following a Car Accident

-But your back especially hurts.
+But your back really hurts.
 Upper, middle and lower.
 It just won’t go away.

 When you’ve been injured in an accident involving a car, motorcycle, or truck, you’ll want to know what’s causing your persistent back pain and how you can empower yourself.